 Why Safety Professionals Should Prioritise Testing Programs

 As a Health and Safety Manager, maintaining a safe and compliant workplace is your number one priority.
-One area that continues to carry risk, especially in high-risk or regulated industries, is the presence of drugs or alcohol in the workplace.
-That’s where a structured and legally compliant drug and alcohol testing program becomes a powerful tool in your safety strategy.
+One area that continues to carry significant risk, especially in high-risk or regulated industries, is the presence of drugs or alcohol in the workplace.
+That is where a structured and legally compliant drug and alcohol testing program becomes a powerful tool in your safety strategy.

 1. The Role of Testing in Risk Reduction

-Testing isn’t just about detection, it’s about prevention.
-By having a clearly communicated and consistently applied testing policy, you’re setting a cultural standard.
+Testing is not just about detection, it is about prevention.
+By having a clearly communicated and consistently applied testing policy, you are setting a cultural standard.
 It acts as both a deterrent and a mechanism for early intervention.

-• Reduced incidents: Substance use is linked to increased workplace accidents and injuries.
+• Reduced incidents: Substance use is directly linked to higher workplace accidents and injuries.

-• Improved morale: Workers feel safer knowing that risks are being managed fairly and proactively.
+• Improved morale: Workers feel safer knowing risks are being managed fairly and proactively.

 2. Understanding the Testing Process